fireskyvvv/haikara-docs/docs/en/guide/introduction/getting-started.md

 - **Inherit from HaikaraView**
   Inheritance required to generate binding for VisualElements.
-  [HaikaraViewWithViewModel](todo Url) is the HaikaraView class suitable for ViewModel binding.
+  [HaikaraViewBaseWithViewModel](../view-classes/haikara-view-base-with-view-model.md) is the HaikaraView class suitable for ViewModel binding.

 Edit the View class as follows (write the namespace to match your environment):